 This great guide is, as the name implies, small enough to fit in your pocket and contains valuable information pertaining to the most basic and common pieces of information you’ll need during your days, such as coagulation formulas and conversions.
 It is truly a must-have for all nurses.

 This comprehensive guide illustrated with color photos offers nursing students a practical description of basic health assessments that nurses must perform.
 It includes such information as clinical examination techniques, patient instruction guidelines, and developmental assessment and focuses on the patient as an entire human being, both physical and psychosocial, for the best approach.

 edited by Donald Venes, Clayton L. Thomas, and Clarence Wilbur Taber

 This comprehensive dictionary is a wonderful resource for any nurse and is also helpful for the nursing student, as well.
 It also includes full-color illustrations, tables, charts, and other references that are helpful to the nurse and nursing student, and it also comes in a thumb-indexed version, making it extremely easy to find the information you’re looking for.

 While not directly related to nurses, this book gives an in-depth look into life from a doctor’s perspective.
 Since nurses work closely with doctors, it is valuable information and can help nurses better understand the doctors they work with and better equip them to be of assistance.

 Nursing is an extremely rewarding profession, but it can be grueling, as well.
-This book is a great guide by a nurse for nurses on how to survive your first year.
-This book has become like a best friend to many first-year nurses, guiding them not only on the how-to’s associated with the first year, but also providing encouragement for the rough days.
+This book is a great guide by a nurse for nurses on how to survive their first year.
+This book has become like a best friend to many first-year nurses, guiding them not only on the how-to’s associated with the first year but also providing encouragement for the rough days.